Cost of Living (Text) or (Video)

 Palacio National: The National Palace is the seat of the federal government of Mexico.
 The palace is located in the main square, called Constitution Plaza or El Zocalo.
 The site of the palace has been where Mexico was ruled since the Aztec Empire.
 Many of the materials used to build the current palace were taken from the previous palace of Montezuma II that the Spanish destroyed.
 Cortez wrote to the King of Spain in the 1500’s describing the beautiful and ornate nature of Montezuma’s palace.
 The King of Spain was a jealous leader and had Montezuma’s palace destroyed.
 You must see Diego Rivera’s murals on the second floor.

 Templo Mayor Museum: Spain demolished the Aztec city of Tenochtitlan and used the stone building materials to build Mexico City.
 The Aztec city that Spain destroyed was built in about 1325.
 The Aztec city was built with streets and water canals going north-south, or east-west.
-Spain used many of these which was founded around 1325.
+Spain used many of these which were founded around 1325.
 At the intersection of the two main streets was Templo Mayor, the most important Aztec temple.
-Templo Mayor was re-discovered in the 1978 when utility workers found the massive carved stone of the nude dismembered body of the moon goddess Coyolxauhqui.
+Templo Mayor was re-discovered in 1978 when utility workers found the massive carved stone of the nude dismembered body of the moon goddess Coyolxauhqui.
 The stone is more than 3 meters in diameter.
 The excavation now includes temple grounds and a sports field.

 Dulceria de Celaya: This candy store was founded in 1874.
 There are 90 varieties of sweets that have been collected from the various regions of Mexico.
 Locals are able to go and buy the sweets of their youth no matter where they grew up in Mexico.
-It is a one stop shop for those interested in learning about treats from all around Mexico.
+It is a one-stop shop for those interested in learning about treats from all around Mexico.

 Church of San Francisco: This church is the only thing that remains of a monastery complex that once covered several city blocks.
 During its glory, Cortez’s funeral was held here along with a celebration of Mexican independence from Spain.
 After the Roman Catholic Clergy lost most of their power over the Mexican government in the Reform War, the monastery of San Francisco was disbanded and most of the property seized by the government.
 That is why the idols are all missing from the church facade.